EditB/100-days-of-code/r1-log.md

 ## R1D67 - 6/3/18
 - Continued with Ruby on Rails.
 Only spent maybe 40 min on it.
 Doing embedded ruby in HTML (html.erb) to create a form.
 - Also set up Delphi starters and started to watch a tutorial on how to use it.

+## R1D68 - 7/3/18
+- Continued with Ruby on Rails.
+The form now saves to the db.
+Still need to implement the form it will redirect after the save though.
+- Added a HelloWorld project with Delphi